 - Additionally, it also carries with it a truly remarkable secret.
 Due to the quite unique chemical composition of its pigmentation, an incredible transformation quickly occurs when the petals become wet.

-- That fact holds true because the pigmentation of the flower rapidly fades, and the already delicate-seeming petals actually become almost completely transparent, thus the common name.
+- That fact holds true because the pigmentation of the flower also rapidly fades, and the already delicate-seeming petals actually become almost completely transparent, thus the common name.

 - Finally, once these completely dry, however, the petals of the Skeleton Flower undergo yet another incredible transformation.
 At this time, they once again regain their original coloring, completing the breathtaking transformation.

 Skeleton Flower Physical Description

 The truly amazing Skeleton Flower evolved as a deciduous perennial and dies in winter.
 Also, it has large, umbrella-shaped leaves which typically appear topped with clusters of the unique blooms.

 However, despite its otherwise remarkable nature, it remains only an average sized plant of its type.
 That’s because the visually stunning angiosperm generally attains a height of about 15.75 in (40 cm) and a width of just over 3 ft (1 m) across.

 - Kingdom: Plantae

 - Phylum: Angiosperms